spdx/spdx-3-model/serialization/json.md

     Element2,
     Element3: [     // type = "Sbom"
       Element4,
-      Element5
+      Element5      // (imported from another document)
     ],
     ...,
     ElementN
   ]
 }
 ```
-Any proposal for nested serialization must define how multiple collections are serialized
+Any proposal for nested serialization must define how one or more collections are serialized
-within a single document, and how multiple collections are translated to a flat array of
+within a single document, and how collections are translated to a flat array of
 unoptimized element values.